stijnvanderpol/throttle-queue/README.md

 <img src="https://img.shields.io/npm/types/typescript" />
 <img src="https://img.shields.io/github/license/stijnvanderpol/throttle-queue" />
 </p>

-throttle-queue is a small utility package that provides a simple way to turn a regular function into a throttle queued function.

 A throttle queued function will put each call into a queue and then execute them, one by one, with a configurable delay before each execution.
 Queued calls can be canceled by using the cancel function.